luks3r/hidenly/README.md

 - Open-source (yaaaay!)
 - Uses WASM to provide the best performance

+## What it currently lacks?

+- **The current implementation only allows images under 10-20 kilobytes.** Multiple megabytes of image raw binary is hard to hide within simple messages like "hello" and results in a few thousand character string "hello" (invisible Unicode...).
+- **Some messengers might still not allow or support a few Unicode characters.** There are a limited amount of invisible Unicode characters available and it is hard to make every messenger support it.

 ## Building

 To create a production release, build with: